 Where do I start with adoption?

-How can pick the best possible family for my child?
+How can I pick the best possible family for my child?

 What are the laws regarding adoption?